 Suppose we want to know the force exerted on a vertical surface of any shape with water on one side, assuming gravity to act, and the pressure on the surface of the water zero.
-We have already actual this problem by a geometrical argument, but solved this problem by a geometrical argument, but now we apply calculus, which is easier but not as illuminating.
+We have already solved this problem by a geometrical argument, but now we apply calculus, which is easier but not as illuminating.